Jupyter on Triton

 Installing kernels from virtualenvs or Anaconda environments

 If you want to use Jupyter with your own packages, you can do that.
-First, make a conda environment / virtual environment on Triton and install the software you need in it (see Anaconda and conda environments or Python: virtualenv).
+First, make a conda environment / virtual environment on Triton and install the software you need in it (see Python Environments with Conda or Virtual environments).
 This environment can be used for other things, such as your own development outside of Jupyter.

 $ module load jupyterhub/live